PLNech/workshop-algolia-zenika/README.md

 > *Build a search interface quickly with instantsearch.js*

 For this step, you will need:
-- an editor for modifying HTML/JS files (any editor is fine).
+- an editor for modifying HTML/JS files (any editor is fine)
 - a browser to display the page (either by manually opening the html or using `cd frontend; npm install && npm run serve`)

 **Don't hesitate to open the [instantsearch.js documentation][is-doc] : you can do a lot more with each widget than what is shown here!**